 Taking a B vitamin supplement, which often includes all eight of the B-complex vitamins, can help protect your body from migraines.
 Vitamin B2 (riboflavin) might be especially relevant to migraine sufferers.
 Riboflavin is used within the mitochondria of your body’s cells to keep them healthy and producing the needed amount of energy for survival.
 Some research suggests that migraines might be triggered in part by reduced mitochondrial function and that supplementing with B-vitamins can help overcome this.

 Dehydration can be a huge migraine and headache trigger.
 Even minor levels of dehydration can become problematic.
 Therefore, making sure you’re drinking water throughout the day and maintaining a healthy diet is important to stay sufficiently hydrated.
 A good rule of thumb that many people follow to estimate how much water they should be drinking on a daily basis is half of your body weight in ounces.
 For example, a 160-pound adult should aim to drink about 80 ounces of water (about 10 cups) per day.

 #10: Upper cervical chiropractic care

 A migraine is not your average headache.
-Migraine episodes are considered to be neurologically based, meaning that they’re different from headaches that are caused by muscular tension or blood flow.
+Migraine episodes are considered to be neurologically based.
+In short, they’re different from headaches that are caused by muscular tension or blood flow.
 Because of the nervous system involvement, upper cervical chiropractic care is an effective approach for migraine sufferers looking for natural, lasting relief.
 The upper neck plays a critical role in maintaining normal nervous system function.
-If you have a misalignment of the uppermost vertebra in the neck, the atlas, it can be having a negative impact on proper brain-body communication via the nervous system.
-This can be a major contributing factor in the development of migraines.
+Consequently, having a misalignment in the uppermost vertebra in the neck, the atlas, can have a negative impact on proper brain-body communication via the nervous system.
+As a result, you may develop migraines.

 Experience Migraine Relief with Upper Cervical Chiropractic Care